mikra01/nimodpi/README.md

 My database was created with the nls_character set "AL32UTF8"

-To check your database you could query for:
+To check your database characterset you could query for:

 ```PLSQL
 select DECODE(parameter, 'NLS_CHARACTERSET', 'CHARACTER SET',